 Dr. Malenka is a world leader in elucidating the molecular mechanisms by which neural circuits are reorganized by experience.
-His many contributions over the last 25 years have laid the groundwork for a much more sophisticated understanding of the mechanisms by which neurons communicate and the adaptations in synaptic communication which underlie all forms of normal and pathological behavior.
+His many contributions over the last 25 years have laid the groundwork for a much more sophisticated understanding of the mechanisms by which neurons communicate and the adaptations in synaptic communication that underlie all forms of normal and pathological behavior.
 He has been at the forefront of helping to apply the knowledge gained from basic neuroscience research to the treatment and prevention of major neuropsychiatric disorders.
 He is an elected member of the Institute of Medicine of the National Academy of Sciences (2004) and an elected fellow of the American Academy of Arts and Sciences (2005) and the American Association for the Advancement of Science (2009).
 His public service includes serving on the National Advisory Council on Drug Abuse and as a councilor for the Society for Neuroscience.
 He is the co-author of the textbook Molecular Neuropharmacology: A Foundation for Clinical Neuroscience and has served on the editorial boards of many prominent journals, including Neuron, Trends in Neuroscience, Biological Psychiatry and the American Journal of Psychiatry.